parker-giles/undergrad-projects/README.md

 "svd_project" uses singular value decomposition to compress Edward Hopper's Nighthawks at four different levels of compression.
 It also displays a semilog graph of the singular values.

 "income_inequality_py_project" Pulls data from census.gov about median incomes per ZIP code.
 It cleans the data, calculates some basic statistics, displays a histogram of the incomes, and finally calculates and displays a Lorenz curve revealing the extent of income inequality based on the given data.

+"fft_audio_compress.ipynb" is a notebook which loads a .wav file, performs the Fast Fourier Transform on it, filters it for a psuedo-compression at two levels, performs the Inverse Fast Fourier Transform, and returns two listenable .wav files.

+"runtime_compare.py" compares the runtime of the Fast Fourier Transform and the Discrete Fourier Transform at multiple sizes.